 Doctor Doom, easily the most recognizable Marvel villain of all time.
-Since his creation by Stan Lee and Jack Kirby, Doom‘s modus operandi has been his envy.
+Since his creation by Stan Lee and Jack Kirby, Doom‘s defining trait was his envy.
 While being the benevolent leader of his own country, there are things always out of his grasp.
-It’s what drives his hate for the Fantastic Four, especially Reed Richards.
+It’s what drives his hate for the Fantastic Four, especially Mr. Fantastic.
 But after 2015’s Secret Wars Doom goes through a period of development.
 Starting as a supporting character before becoming the Infamous Iron Man, he gets everything he has ever wanted.
 But by the time the FF return, Doom seems to revert back to his old self.
-That is until readers notice that Doom’s motivations are more prideful than before.
+That is until readers notice that Doom has changed.

 Doctor Doom: According To Jack Kirby

 As the video above states, neither Kirby or Lee consider Doom to only be a supervillain.
 Doom considers himself the smartest and most capable person in the room.
-But a blemish as minor as a scar on his face is why he wears a mask.
+But flaws as little as a scar on his face is why he wears a mask.
 Doom envies everyone else around him for having everything he could ever want: loving families, respect in the scientific community, and no scars.
-It’s why Doom tries his absolute hardest to be the best at everything, from class to politics.
+It’s why Doom tries his hardest to be the best at everything, from class to politics.
 His home of Latveria has become a haven under Doom’s rule, after taking it over.

-But this envy is also what makes him so dangerous and terrifying.
+But this envy is also what makes him so terrifyingly dangerous.
 Doom loathes Reed Richards because he has everything Doom could ever want, despite critical miscalculations.
-The origin of the Four for example, it was because Reed didn’t account for radiation shielding for cosmic rays.
-Ben Grimm practically gets the worst of this change and yet still considers Reed his best friend.
+The origin of the Four for example, it was because Reed didn’t account for cosmic ray radiation shielding.
+Yet the ones who got the worst out of it like the Thing manage to live with these slip-ups and Reed.
 To Doctor Doom who had to push himself to the very limit to make up for his shortcomings, this is a grave insult.
-So Doom goes to lengths where he steals parts of Mr. Fantastic’s life including a closer relationship to Reed’s Daughter Valeria.
-All because Doom believes he can do better than Reed.
+All because Doom believes he can do better.

 Witness The (Stolen) Power of Doom!

-Of course, why limit Doom’s envy to Mr. Fantastic and his Fantastic Four?
+There are times when Doom just isn’t satisfied with his own power and skills.
 Doom has a reputation of stealing great power from others and empowering himself to god-like levels.
 What does he do with that power?
 Usually he wastes it on ego trips or discards it all; in Doom’s own words:

 Doom’s reasons are his own.
 Do not question them.